AdobeDocs/commerce-marketplace/src/pages/guides/sellers/content.md

 ### Video

-(Optional) You can include links to up to three YouTube videos in your extension profile.
+(Optional) You can include links to up to three YouTube videos in your listing profile.

 ### Documentation